PyO3/pyo3/guide/src/ecosystem/async-await.md

 code runs on the default `asyncio` event loop, so `pyo3-async-runtimes` should work just fine with existing Python libraries.

-In the following sections, we'll give a general overview of `pyo3-async-runtimes` explaining how to call async Python functions with PyO3, how to call async Rust functions from Python, and how to configure your codebase to manage the runtimes of both.

 ## Additional Information
 - Managing event loop references can be tricky with `pyo3-async-runtimes`.
-See [Event Loop References](https://docs.rs/pyo3-async-runtimes/#event-loop-references) in the API docs to get a better intuition for how event loop references are managed in this library.
+See [Event Loop References](https://docs.rs/pyo3-async-runtimes/#event-loop-references-and-contextvars) in the API docs to get a better intuition for how event loop references are managed in this library.
 - Testing `pyo3-async-runtimes` libraries and applications requires a custom test harness since Python requires control over the main thread.
 You can find a testing guide in the [API docs for the `testing` module](https://docs.rs/pyo3-async-runtimes/latest/pyo3_async_runtimes/testing)